Unfolding with a Wasserstein Loss: Introduction

 The present work differs from these previous works in two respects.
 First, we study existence as well as uniqueness of solutions for general measured data $\nu \in \mathcal{P}(\mathbb{R}^d)$ and an arbitrary Polish space $\mathcal{X}$, so that so that (\ref{general denoising problem}) is an optimization problem over an infinite dimensional space of measures.
 Furthermore, beyond developing sufficient conditions for solutions to exist and be unique, we show that our conditions are sharp, in the sense that the result fails in general if any condition is removed.
 A second key difference of the present work is that our numerical approach, based on a generalized Sinkhorn algorithm, computes an approximate minimizer via alternating Bregman projections.
 A major benefit of this perspective is that it is well-suited to the empirically observed measures and noise models arising in particle physics applications, without requiring additional hypotheses that the measures, noise models, or Kantorovich potentials belong to a prescribed parametric class.
 Furthermore, existing results in the optimization literature guarantee convergence to a unique minimizer and provide a rate of convergence in dual variables; see Remark \ref{rate of convergence}.

-Two recent works that are closely aligned with the present work are recent work by Li, et al. \cite{Li25} and Lasserre \cite{La24}.
+Two recent works that are closely aligned with the present work are recent work by Li, et al. \cite{li2024stochastic, Li25} and Lasserre \cite{La24}.
 Li, et al. investigate the unfolding problem \eqref{general denoising problem} with noise operator $N$ defined via pushforward, $N(\sigma) = t \# \sigma$, which we call \emph{transport map noise}.
 Several choices of loss function are considered, including the $p$-Wasserstein loss.
-While the question of existence of minimizers is left open, if minimizers exist, Li, et al. provide an explicit characterization of the minimizer.
-Our results provide an answer to this open question: in Corollaries \ref{cor:existence}-\ref{cor:uniqueness}, we obtain sharp conditions that ensure existence and uniqueness of minimizers in the case of transport map noise.
+The authors develop sufficient conditions for existence of minimizers and, under certain hypotheses on $t$, an explicit characterization of one of the minimizers.
+The question of uniqueness is left open.
+Continuing in this line of research, our Corollaries \ref{cor:existence}-\ref{cor:uniqueness} provide sharp conditions that ensure existence and uniqueness of minimizers in the case of transport map noise.

 Lasserre \cite{La24} considers the unfolding problem \eqref{general denoising problem} with 2-Wasserstein metric and a Gaussian noise model $N(\sigma)$, where $\mathcal{X}$ is a compact set of mean and variance parameters.
 Lasserre characterizes the unique minimizer in terms of a moment relaxation of the unfolding problem.
 A special case of our main existence result, Theorem \ref{thm:existence}, generalize Lasserre's result on existence of minimizers to when $\mathcal{X}$ is an arbitrary nonempty Polish space; see Remark \ref{LasserreRemark}.